SHRED: 3D Shape Region Decomposition with Learned Local Operations: Related Work

 Related to this problem of zero-shot generalization, some methods frame shape region decomposition as a co-segmentation problem, such as AdaCoSeg \cite{AdaCoSeg}.
 In this paradigm, a single labeled exemplar is provided as template to indicate how the rest of the distribution should be decomposed.
 The fix operator of SHRED takes inspiration from the part prior network in AdaCoSeg.

 \paragraph{Learning to semantically label} Some applications desire region decompositions where part instances are grouped by semantic properties.
 Learning-based methods that perform global category specific segmentations can be used for this task, although they struggle with fine-grained semantic decompositions or paradigms when labeled data is limited.
-Recent approaches have investigated how to address this later problem for coarse semantic labels, improving performance when either the number of labels provided for each shape is limited \cite{liu2021one, XuLee_CVPR20} or the number of shapes that contain any labels at all is limited \cite{chen2019bae_net, selfsupacd, DBLP:conf/3dim/SharmaKM19}.
+Recent approaches have investigated how to address this latter problem for coarse semantic labels.
+When the number of shapes that contain any labels at all is limited, methods have investigated how to improve few-shot segmentation performance by incorporating self-supervised training objectives over large amounts of unlabeled data \cite{chen2019bae_net, selfsupacd, DBLP:conf/3dim/SharmaKM19, sun2022semi, PointContrast2020, Wang_AAAI_2021}, learning to morph shapes into matched templates from a small labeled collection \cite{Wang_2020_CVPR}, and framing few-shot segmentation under a meta-leaning paradigm \cite{huang_meta_3dv, yi_meta_arxiv}.
+Related methods have focused on improving segmentation performance when the number of labels provided for each shape is limited \cite{liu2021one, XuLee_CVPR20}.

 Another line of investigation has looked into approaches that learn to assign semantic labels to regions of a 3D shape \cite{NGSP,HierarchicalSegLabelOnline}.
 When a good region decomposition is provided, these methods have been shown to outperform global semantic segmentation approaches, especially for fine-grained semantic labels and when labeled data is limited.
 We will show that the region decompositions created by SHRED can be combined with these approaches to improve few-shot fine-grained semantic segmentation performance.